Laboratory for ion beam interactions

 Dual beam irradiation

-- We also have a video demonstration representing some of the experiments and techniques typically done in our facility, recorded as a part of the IAEA workshop for ion beam analysis.
+• Video demonstrations representing some of the experiments and techniques typically done in our facility, recorded as part of the IAEA workshop for ion beam analysis.

-- Also take a look at our video demonstrating the use of accelerators and the production of ion beams.
+• Also take a look at our video demonstrating the use of accelerators and the production of ion beam.

 Accelerator facility and the earthquake